-This is part of an ongoing series of interviews with PGCPS Board of Education candidates.
-John Richardson is a candidate from District 7 (see district map here).
-Mr. Richardson answered questions generated in advance of the primary election by members of Prince George’s County Advocates for Better Schools.
+This is part of an ongoing series of interviews with the 2018 Prince George’s County Board of Education candidates.
+Lupi Grady is the incumbent from District 2 (see district map here) running in the June 26 primary election.
+Ms. Grady answered questions generated by members of Prince George’s County Advocates for Better Schools.

 Prince George’s County Advocates for Better Schools does not endorse or oppose any candidate for the Board of Education.

-Tell us about your background and why you are running for the Board of Education.
+Tell us about your background and your plans to move our school system forward.
+Why do you want to be on the Board of Education?

 I seek to run for re-election to the Board of Education because this work matters.
 As a parent of two children attending Prince George’s Public Schools, I am invested.
 I believe in public education.
 I came to the United States at the age of 7 years old and did not speak English.
 I still remember my teachers.
 I am so grateful to them to this day.
 My parents worked very hard to provide for my sister and younger brother, so it was difficult for them to have the time and to know how to support us in our academics.
 My parents did not know how to navigate the education system or to advocate on our behalf.
 We were encouraged to work hard and respect our teachers.
 My sister and I had to learn to be very independent and as we set the path, it helped our younger brother succeed.
 My personal experiences help me to understand the students that we serve.
 I see myself in many of our students, who with the proper supports and guidance can excel in their academics and have a bright future.